fatimaasif1571-eng/Customer-Segmentation-with-RFM-Analysis/README.md

 🚀 How to Run
 1.download file
 2.run on jupyter notebook
-3.Don't forget to download given dataset
+3.Don't forget to download given dataset extract it from zip